Jasper-Hewitt/elec_fertility/README.md

 ## Acknowledgments

+For the word cloud, we have also taken reference to the tuorial provided by NTNU (https://alvinntnu.github.io/NTNU_ENC2036_LECTURES/chinese-text-processing.html) for our code to process the Chinese text, establish the word tokenization, stop word list and custom dictionary that we had compiled.

-We will like to thank Professor Torrent for the guidance throughout the semester.
+On this note, we will like to thank Professor Torrent for the guidance throughout the semester :)

 ## References